Kmagameguy/restiby/README.md

 Inspiration comes from:
   - [autorestic][autorestic], which, at time of writing (July 2025) may be a dormant project?
 I also prefer ruby over golang.
   - This blog post, [Backup with Restic][backup-with-restic] by [Thomas Queste][tomsquest], who also maintains a pretty fabulous `docker-radicale` project.
+  - A general desire to automate restic backups for multiple machines/locations with built-in integrity checking.
+Restic is a fabulous and flexible tool, but the flexibility comes at the expense of a somewhat obtuse CLI tool, IMO.
+E.g. either specifying the target repository and password(s) through cli flags for EVERY command or through env variables (woof).

 ## Prerequisites
 1. The `restic` binary installed and in your `PATH`.